electricimp/AzureIoTHub/README.md

 ### getBody() ###

 This method returns the message's body.
-Messages that have been created locally will be of the same type as they were when created, but messages came from Azure IoT Hub are of one of the [types supported by the MQTT API](TODO-link).
+Messages that have been created locally will be of the same type as they were when created, but messages came from Azure IoT Hub are of one of the [types supported by the MQTT API](TODO-link) TODO - update link.

 ## AzureIoTHub.DirectMethodResponse ##